Ford stops production of electric F-150 after battery fire - NewsBreak

 Last year, Ford sold more than 15,000 of the trucks in its first full year of production.

 There have been previous problems with the lithium-ion batteries used in most electric vehicles.
 Fires in the batteries can burn very hot and take thousands of gallons of water to extinguish, which has caused difficulty for firefighters attempting to put out battery fires in several Teslas after crashes.
-General Motors , Hyundai , BMW and others have issued recalls of the batteries.
+General Motors, Hyundai, BMW and others have issued recalls of the batteries.
+Copyright 2023 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0